Fulbright Austrian Scholar Program

 Step 4 References:

-Preferably recommenders may be registered online by candidates when filling out the application.
+You should register your three recommenders in the online system.
 They will be sent an email and can upload their letter of reference directly to the online system.

 All applications will be treated confidentially.
-Designated representatives of the Austrian Fulbright Commission will review and rank the applications, and finalists will be notified concerning the status of their applications in early 2017.
+Designated representatives of the Austrian Fulbright Commission will review and rank the applications, and finalists will be notified concerning the status of their applications in late January or early February.

-If you have further questions about the Fulbright-Botstiber Visiting Professor of Austrian-American Studies, please contact: austrianscholars(at)fulbright.at.
+If you have further questions about the Fulbright-Botstiber Visiting Professor of Austrian-American Studies, please contact Dr. Susanne Hamscha.

 Dr. Erich Striessnig